floshin/acrolib/training/periodisation.md

 An overload of technical execution or simply a progress in technical execution can be described with "doing better more often".

 (1) **Skill Acquisition:** At first an acrobat may not be able to perform an element at all.
 Then he may be able to perform it sometimes.
 Then he may be able to perform it most often, then almost always and finally (ideally) always.
-This phase we can describe as skill acquisition and in this phase or rather *preceeding* this phase, progression of intensity and volume is essentiall, as it provides the necessary basis for the skill.
+This phase we can describe as skill acquisition and in this phase or rather *preceeding* this phase, progression of intensity and volume is essential, as it provides the necessary basis for the skill.
 In this phase of skill acquisition, not much volume is required, rather the minimum amount of work needed to learn with utmost concentration.

 (2) **Skill Execution:** When the skill has been acquired and one is able to perform it, an acrobat will at first most likely perform it badly or not too well, then he may perform it sometimes badly, sometimes well, then he may perform it well often, but not always, with the final goal of performing it perfectly always.
 In this regard we can measure and ensure progress e.g. by setting a fixed number of repetitions of a skill, and then measuring how many of them meet the standards of perfect execution.
 At the beginning an acrobat may be able to execute one out of ten attempts well, then two and so forth, until, ideally, he will execute well ten out of ten times.
 At this point we can speak of skill "mastey".